Our Broken Asphalt Heart: Reflections on Route 66 (Part 1)

 A herd of black Angus grazing beneath a lone cottonwood.
 Red earth where the pale grass has been scoured away.
 The road rises and falls.
-A bristle of cell phone towers.
+A bristle of cellular towers.
 The National Cowboy Museum.
 A giant blue inflatable gorilla selling Fords.
-Oklahoma City ain’t all that pretty, truth be told.
+Oklahoma City ain’t that pretty, after all.

 The landscape goes flat.
 You can see for miles.
 This is Tom Joad country, the once-upon-a-time-dust-bowl, the place that launched a thousand Oakies down the asphalt barrel of 66 and into the heart of California, changing everything.